Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 Day 6-10: Product knowledge

 This is where most onboarding programmes fall short.
 They give new reps a product demo and a feature list and call it done.
-That is not product knowledge.
-Product knowledge means the rep can explain what the product does, why it matters, who it matters to, and how it solves specific problems — in the buyer's language, not in feature-speak.
+Real product knowledge means the rep can explain what it does, why it matters, who it matters to, and how it solves specific problems — in the buyer's language, not feature-speak.
+Structure the product training in layers:

 Problem layer — What problems does your product solve?
 Why do these problems exist?
 What happens when companies try to solve them without your product?
 This is the most important layer and should come first.